 So, how can you make money using Instagram?
 Selling with Instagram can be time-consuming in the initial stages, but once you’re up and running it can quickly become a fantastic source of revenue for your business.

-We’ve put together an all-encompassing guide on how you can make money for your business through the power of Instagram.
+We’ve asked our pals over at Audience to put together an all-encompassing guide on how you can make money for your business through the power of Instagram.

 What is a Shoppable Post